fauu/Kamite/README.md

   # [RELAODABLE] Perform slight formatting corrections on incoming chunks
   correct: yes

-  # [RELOADABLE] Flash backgrounds of chunk texts in the client's interface on
+  # [RELOADABLE] Allow flashing backgrounds of chunk texts in the client's
-  # certain occasions
+  # interface when they are changed or copied
   flash: yes

   # [RELOADABLE] Treat incoming chunks as translations and create a new chunk